-Personal Guidance and Referral: Students with personal problems are encouraged to talk with the Student Success Advisor, the Director of Education, the Assistant Director of Education, or Evening School Dean.
-Since the College maintains an open-door policy, all members of the staff are accessible and encouraged to help students in any way they can.
+Personal Guidance and Referral: Students with personal problems are encouraged to talk with the Student Success Advisor, the Director of Education, or Evening School Dean.
+Since the College maintains an opendoor policy, all members of the staff are accessible and encouraged to help students in any way they can.
 Many students find that the support, assistance, and referral services received can reduce or eliminate problems which, if addressed, might improve progress in school.